The semi-simple theory of higher rank acylindricity: Introduction

-Acylindrical actions subsume (into a non-locally compact universe) uniformly proper actions, which in turn subsume the actions of cocompact lattices on their ambient spaces (see Lemma \ref{Lem:acyl+loc comp implies unif proper}).
+Acylindrical actions subsume (into a non-locally compact universe) uniformly proper actions, which in turn subsume the actions of cocompact lattices on their ambient spaces (see Lemma ~\ref{Lem:acyl+loc comp implies unif proper}).
 Since Osin's introduction of the class of acylindrically hyperbolic groups (i.e. those that admit a general type acylindrical action on a $\delta$-hyperbolic space) \cite{Acylhyp}, their study and the study of acylindrical cobounded actions has seen an explosion of activity.
-The class of acylindrically hyperbolic groups is vast and includes many groups classically studied in geometric group theory; in addition to mapping class groups, one also has (irreducible) right angled Artin groups, $\Out(F_n)$, and many HHGs.
+The class of acylindrically hyperbolic groups is vast and includes many groups classically studied in geometric group theory; in addition to mapping class groups, one also has (irreducible) right angled Artin groups, $\Out(F_n)$, and many Hierarchically hyperbolic groups.
 Despite the largeness of the class, acylindricity has proven to be a strong enough condition to produce highly non-trivial results (see \cite{surveyosin} for a survey).

-Our work here is the consequence of extending the philosophy that relates acylindricity to cocompact lattices to the higher-rank setting: finite products of general-type $\delta$-hyperbolic spaces.
+Our work here is the consequence of extending the philosophy that relates acylindricity to cocompact lattices to the higher-rank setting, namely finite products of general-type $\delta$-hyperbolic spaces.
 We wish to study all lattices, uniform or not and to this end, we allow for nonuniform acylindricity as well.
-To unite the two we introduce \emph{acylindricity of ambiguous uniformity} (which we refer to as AU-acylindricity, see Definition \ref{defn:typesofactions}).
-This philosophy ends up being quite useful, as we shall see from the work contained in this paper and forthcoming work by the authors \cite{BFApSM, BFCCC}.
+To unite the two we introduce \emph{acylindricity of ambiguous uniformity} (which we refer to as AU-acylindricity, see Definition ~\ref{defn:typesofactions}).
+We believe this philosophy has many applications, as we shall see from the work contained in this paper and forthcoming work by the authors \cite{BFApSM, BFCCC}.